ECE-196/docs/content/tutorials/Yousef_Tutorial.md

 - In this project, we will detect sudden changes in acceleration (abnormal motion) and respond by turning on LEDs.

 ### Required Downloads and Installations
-- Before you begin, you'll need to install a few things to program the ESP32 and interact with the accelerometer:
+- Before you begin, you'll need to install a few things to program the ESP32 and interact with the accelerometer.

 #### 1. Install CircuitPython on Your ESP32 DevBoard
 Follow Adafruit’s guide here: